Inklingo

 nounA2general

-Use 'encargado' when referring to a person in charge of a specific area or task, such as a warehouse or a particular responsibility within a larger operation.
+Opt for 'encargado' when referring to someone in charge of a specific area or property, like a warehouse or a section of a building, highlighting their responsibility and management role.

 A smiling person wearing a blue vest and holding a clipboard, standing in front of a neatly organized shelf section in a store, symbolizing a manager.